 Successful executives streamline their work and will not become distracted.

 Take, for example, Carlos Ghosn, ex-CEO of Renault and Nissan.
 He allocated a maximum of one hour and thirty minutes for any individual activity or task.
 Like others of his ilk, most of his meetings were also short.
-Eric Schmidt, once Google's executive chairman, was also a believer in keeping focused on a few overriding priorities; the principle priority for him was whether what the business was doing to change the world.
+Eric Schmidt, once Google’s executive chairman, was also a believer in keeping focused on a few overriding priorities; the principal priority for him was whether the business was doing to change the world.
 He meant it too.
-Marketing guru Seth Godin largely removed all meetings and any TV from his daily routine.
-TV, even for news information on a wristwatch, was he declared, over-absorbing and just wasted time.
+Marketing guru Seth Godin essentially removed all meetings and TV from his daily routine.
+TV, even for news information on a wristwatch, as he declared, was over-absorbing and just wasted time.

-Time management doesn't require a complicated spreadsheet.
-Marissa Mayer, as CEO of Yahoo, opted for the old-fashioned ‘things to do’ list.
+Time management doesn’t require a complicated spreadsheet.
+Marissa Mayer, as CEO of Yahoo, opted for the old-fashioned ‘to do’ list.
 And when asked how she handled the anxiety that often comes with the realisation that one is never going to cross off everything on the ever-expanding list, she accepted and even embraced that.
-She felt that something on the list that ended up being less important would go to the bottom of the list.
-The list helped her prioritise, she said.
+She felt that something on the list that ended up being less critical would go to the bottom.
+The checklist helped her prioritise, she said.

 Linkedin’s Jeff Weiner once said that carving out time to think, and think alone, is 100% invaluable.
-It puts you in the driver's seat he said, where you can see the big picture and proactively set your course rather than react to every little crisis or headache.
-It helped Weiner decide where to invest his energies and to engage in sound, clearheaded decision-making, not least about what’s urgent, what’s important and what’s neither.
+He said it puts you in the driver’s seat, where you can see the big picture and proactively set your course rather than react to every minor crisis or headache.
+It helped Weiner decide where to invest his energies and engage in sound, clearheaded decision-making, not least about what’s urgent, meaningful, and neither.

 Richard Branson writes, ‘Actually removing myself from the office has helped me look for the next big venture.
 I exercise for short bursts every day.
 I speak to people.
-I do get a lot of emails every day and try to answer as many as I can, but I also believe that you need to speak to people.
+I receive lots of e-mails every day and try to answer as many as possible, but I also believe that you need to speak to people.
 It can save you and them a lot of time.
 And I write things down – I carry notebooks wherever I go to jot down thoughts and notes.
 You can’t beat pen and paper.’
-Branson’s philosophy is essentially that you need to manage everything: your projects (delegation), your health (exercise), your communication (phone calls, emails and speaking to people) and your memory (notes).
+Branson’s philosophy is essential that you need to manage everything: your projects (delegation), your health (exercise), your communication (phone calls, e-mails and speaking to people) and your memory (notes).

 Apple Founder and CEO Steve Jobs believed that ‘innovation is saying no to a thousand things.’

 Jobs was known for simplifying things.
-Aside from his interpersonal skills which allegedly were less than great, simplification in his view saved time.
-When he returned to Apple in 1997, he took the company’s 300 products and reduced them to 10.
-This saved Apple from bankruptcy.
+Aside from his interpersonal skills, which allegedly were less than great, simplification, in his view, saved time.
+When he returned to Apple in 1997, he took 300 products and reduced them to 10.
+It saved Apple from bankruptcy.
 Much of the reduction he averted was to save time in design, manufacture and marketing.
 In his personal life, Jobs decided to wear the same outfit daily so he wouldn’t have to spend time thinking about his wardrobe.
-Mark Zuckerberg, CEO of Facebook, does the same as do many people who run businesses including, as mentioned, Obama.
+Mark Zuckerberg, CEO of Facebook, does the same as many people who run businesses, including, as mentioned, Obama.

-Some senior executives believe that efficiency is both time-saving and leads to better accuracy.
-An obvious statement perhaps, but now many of us are hand on heart really efficient in managing time, tasks and businesses?
-Take Google for example.
+Some senior executives believe that efficiency is time-saving and leads to better accuracy.
+An obvious statement, but now many of us are hand on heart, are efficient in managing time, tasks and businesses?
+Take Google, for example.
 There they call time-management mindful productivity.
-It’s based on a number of initiatives now mirrored in many businesses worldwide.
+They base it on numerous initiatives now mirrored in many companies worldwide.

 The first is that we should all reconsider our definition of what we mean by a productive day.

 For most people, a productive day is one in which a to-do list works to a point or doesn’t work at all because other things interfere with what you want to do.
 It also depends on what we each consider a productive day.
-If you spend a day watching Netflix, that’s a productive day, if you intended to watch Netflix.
-Productivity for Google is about knowing what you want to do, intending to do it and doing what you wanted to do.
-When Google executives say that spending time with their children is a priority, then the company line is that, if that’s one of someone’s goals, then it should be in that someone’s calendar.
+If you spend a day watching Netflix, that’s a fruitful day if you intend to watch Netflix.
+Productivity for Google is about knowing what you want to do, planning to do it and doing what you want to do.
+When Google executives say that spending time with their children is a priority, the company line is that if that’s one of someone’s goals, then it should be in that person’s calendar.

-When we fill up all the gaps in our day by checking our messages or browsing social media sites, for example when you’re standing in a queue or commuting, we lose opportunities to get lost in thought, the moments when the best ideas happen.
-Make it a habit, says Google, to not use your phone.
+When we fill up all the gaps in our day by checking our messages or browsing social media sites, for example, when you’re standing in a queue or commuting, we lose opportunities to get lost in thought, the moments when the best ideas happen.
+Make it a habit, says Google, not to use your phone.
 Most people in business look at their phones every forty seconds on average.
 That’s a lot.
 Psychologists, who’ve tested this theory, believe that when our mental guard is down, especially during breaks, it’s easier for one’s thoughts to break away from existing, dead-end patterns or patterns set for us by social media, for example, a video game, text messaging and so on.
 Just doing nothing might allow us to land on a solution to a problem without consciously thinking about it.
-Some people call these shower moments but they can happen anywhere, if you make some space for them.
+Some people call these shower moments, but they can happen anywhere if you make some space for them.
 You’re giving your brain the space it needs to make connections.
-It happens when we doodle for instance.
+It occurs when we doodle, for instance.

-Another thing that Google champions is to make meetings work around our schedules, not the other way around.
+Another thing that Google champions are to make meetings work around our schedules, not the other way around.
 Our ability to analyse facts or think creatively fluctuates throughout the day, although we differ in whether we work better in the morning, afternoon or evening.
 But the principle holds – we all have some power hours.
-At Google people are encouraged not to check emails or do anything at all that gets in the way of the work you want or need to do in your power hours.
+At Google, people are encouraged not to check e-mails or do anything at all that gets in the way of the work you want or need to do in your power hours.

-Google doesn’t always get time-management right.
+Google doesn’t always get time management right.
 Nobody and no company does.
 We can only work better - and hopefully, that will lead to us doing things well and as happily as possible.
 We all want, one way or another, to do things on time, to have enough of our allocated time (because it’s limited and prescribed) to do things right.
-We want to be able to say that we have time enough to deliver.
+We want to say that we have time enough to deliver.